ALU-MI24-LCS27/abcmn/README.md

 # abcmn
-abcmn is a tool to help with you git workflow, tasks management, and timing your coding sessions
+abcmn is a tool to help with your git workflow, task management, and timing of your coding sessions

+## Authors
+- Andrew
+- Bruce
+- Clarisse
+- Mutumwinka
+- Neema